-The program then analyzes the user’s personal data to identify what behavior patterns or strategies are tied to lower symptom levels for that individual.
-This enables the user to compare different strategies (for example, changing bed times, trying different foods or self-care practices, types of exercise, drugs, dose levels, etc.) and get objective feedback about what works best to reduce their symptoms.
+The program then analyzes the user’s personal data to identify what behavior patterns and strategies are tied to lower symptom levels for that individual.
+This enables the user to experiment with different strategies (for example, changing bed times, trying different foods or self-care practices, types of exercise, drugs, dose levels, etc.) and get objective feedback about what works best to reduce their symptoms.

 “Fibromyalgia is a ‘one size fits one’ condition – no one approach works the same for everyone.
 We want to help people discover what works best for them as a unique individual,” Collinge states.
 “It’s really a journey of personal discovery to learn how you can reduce symptoms and improve well-being in your own situation.”
 One person’s optimal strategies may also change over time, he says, making it even more valuable to get objective feedback about what’s working and what isn’t.

-Results of the study were published in the North American Journal of Medical Science, September 2013, and reported that users of the program had significant reductions in symptom levels over time.
+Results were published in the North American Journal of Medical Science, September 2013.
+Regular users of the program had significant reductions in symptom levels over time.
 Citation: Collinge W, Yarnold P, Soltysik R. Fibromyalgia symptom reduction by online behavioral self-monitoring, longitudinal single subject analysis and automated delivery of individualized guidance.
 North American Journal of Medical Science, September 2013;5(9):546-53.

 To read the study online click here.
 To download the PDF click here.